emtpb/pyfds/doc/usage.rst

     if __name__ == '__main__':

 This is not always necessary, but some parts of pyfds (especially the visualization) requires it.
-As of now, only acoustic simulation is implemented, so we use it as an example.
+As of now, mainly acoustic simulations are implemented, so we use one as an example.
 If one is to implement new types of field simulation, these should follow the same pattern (if applicable).
 We start by creating the main material for the field to simulate.
 Here, we use a fluid similar to water: